 Unfortunately, mouth guards conjure up images of an uncomfortable piece of plastic purchased from a sporting goods store.
 That's because these "Stock" or "Boil and Bite" types of mouth guards constitute 90% of all mouth guards being worn today.
 They are ineffective since they fit poorly, are too thin to offer protection and can make breathing and speaking difficult.
 Stock mouth guards that must be held in place by constantly biting down come in limited sizes and are often altered by the wearer for a more comfortable fit, which further reduce the protective properties of the mouth guard.
-As health professionals interested in injury prevention we do not recommend this type of mouth guard to our patients.
-To be effective, a mouth guard has to be protective, comfortable, allow for easy speaking and breathing, have an excellent fit and sufficient thickness in critical areas.
-Only custom fitted mouth guards designed and fabricated by your dentist can meet all these criteria.
+They also come in fun colors!

-Made from a stone cast of the mouth using an impression taken by the dentist, a custom fitted mouth guard is made of a heated thermoplastic material that is adapted over the model with a special vacuum.
+We offer our patients the highest quality pediatric dentistry and that quality translates into the care we take to create your custom fitted mouth guard.
+Using an impression taken by one of our dentists, our custom fitted mouth guards are made of a heated thermoplastic material that is adapted over a stone model with a special vacuum.
 The material is then trimmed and polished for an ideal fit.
-This technique allows the dentist to control the size, thickness and form of the mouth guard.
+This technique allows for our pediatric dentists to control the size, thickness and form of the mouth guard for the patient.